 The more economical types of plywood are those with the C and D grading.

-What type of plywood to use for home furniture?
+What is the right plywood to use for home furniture?

 Most cabinets use ¼ inch plywood, which is usually less expensive and makes the finished piece somewhat lighter.
 The longer the unit, the thicker the plywood requirement to prevent mid-shelf sagging.

-What type of plywood is used for durable flooring?
+What is the right type of plywood to use to make durable flooring?

-Interior plywood makes for a very durable flooring.
-It usually serves as the smooth surface that serves as the underlayment where the finished flooring sits.
+Interior plywood makes very durable flooring.
+Plywood of this type usually serves as the smooth underlayment on which the finished flooring sits.

 A floor might have three or four layers: the concrete foundation, a plywood substrate, a plywood underlayment, and the surface flooring material.

-What type of plywood to use for weather exposure?
+What type of plywood is best for weather exposure?

-Exterior plywood is best used anywhere where weather exposure is a concern, like exterior walls.
-Although it can also have interior applications such as in kitchens, bathrooms, and basements.
+Use exterior plywood anywhere where weather exposure is a concern, like a house’s exterior walls.
+However, exterior plywood can also have interior applications such as in kitchens, bathrooms, and basements.

-The plywood used to sheath house frames actually makes the structure stronger by connecting all the studs together.
-On top of that, structures with siding only connected to the plywood sheathing require a thicker plywood.
+The plywood used to sheath house frames makes the structure stronger by connecting all the studs.
+This sheathing requires much thicker plywood than most.

-If you ever wondered “what is the strongest plywood?”
-The answer is Marine plywood.
+Have you ever wondered what is the strongest plywood out there?
+The answer is marine plywood.
 It is the strongest and toughest of all plywood on the market.

-It is bonded with high-quality glues to make the plies structurally solid and resistant to moisture.
+High-quality glues hold the plies in marine plywood together.
+That makes them structurally sound and resistant to moisture.
 Marine plywood is usually only available in A-A grade, which means you can use either side to show on the surface.

 Because of its strength and water-resistant properties, marine plywood is a very good choice for bathrooms, basements, and as a substrate material for laying hardwood engineered flooring and tiles.

-What type of plywood to use for high-traffic areas?
+What is the right plywood to use for high-traffic areas?